Ischioceratops: Description

-Size and distinguising traits
+Size and distinguishing traits

 Ischioceratops was a relatively small ceratopsian, reaching 2 m in length.
 The describing authors indicated some distinguishing traits.
 The taxon has been referred to Leptoceratopsidae and is distinguished from other known leptoceratopsids based on the following combination of characters: nine sacral vertebrae, more than in any other known basal (non-ceratopsid) ceratopsian but fewer than in ceratopsids; the ischium has a robust shaft that resembles that of a recurved bow and flares gradually to form a subrectangular-shaped obturator process in its middle portion while an elliptical fenestra perforates the obturator process.
 This morphology, unique for the Dinosauria as a whole, was seen as a single autapomorphy, unique derived character.

 Skeleton

 Ischioceratops is one of the few ceratopsian dinosaurs which is not known by the skull.
 The most peculiar traits are located in the ischium.
 With most relatives the ischium shaft has a constant curvature to the rear.
 Another characteristic of Ischioceratops is the presence of an elevation in the proximal part of its tail, which is present also in Protoceratops, Koreaceratops and in a more similar way in Montanoceratops and Cerasinops.
 The elevation forms a tail crest.